Susita National Park

 In light of these findings, TAMAR Group was called upon due to its extensive experience in controlled detonations at sensitive sites.
 Over several weeks, and in collaboration with Netivei Israel, a complex engineering operation was planned.At the site, measurements, simulations, and risk assessments were conducted with the involvement of geologists.
 Our experts selected a dedicated explosive material and carefully designed one of the largest controlled detonations ever carried out in Israel.
 Using advanced drilling techniques, the team ensured the blast would be precise, localized, and highly effective.

-On the morning of the detonation, the access road to the site was closed at 05:00 AM.
-Shortly after the precisely executed and fully controlled blast, the boulders were cleared, the area was scanned, and the road was reopened—safe and fully accessible to the public.
+On the morning of the blast, the access road was closed at 05:00 AM.
+Shortly after detonation, debris was cleared, the area was inspected, and the road reopened—safe and ready for public use.